Tellurium: Biological role

-Tellurium has no known biological function, although fungi can incorporate it in place of sulfur and selenium into amino acids such as telluro-cysteine and telluro-methionine.
+Tellurium has no known biological function, although fungi can incorporate it in place of sulfur and selenium into amino acids such as tellurocysteine and telluromethionine.
 Organisms have shown a highly variable tolerance to tellurium compounds.
-Many bacteria, such as Pseudomonas aeruginosa and Gayadomonas, take up tellurite and reduce it to elemental tellurium, which accumulates and causes a characteristic and often dramatic darkening of cells.
+Many bacteria, such as Pseudomonas aeruginosa and Gayadomonas sp, take up tellurite and reduce it to elemental tellurium, which accumulates and causes a characteristic and often dramatic darkening of cells.
 In yeast, this reduction is mediated by the sulfate assimilation pathway.
 Tellurium accumulation seems to account for a major part of the toxicity effects.
 Many organisms also metabolize tellurium partly to form dimethyl telluride, although dimethyl ditelluride is also formed by some species.
 Dimethyl telluride has been observed in hot springs at very low concentrations.

 Tellurite agar is used to identify members of the corynebacterium genus, most typically Corynebacterium diphtheriae, the pathogen responsible for diphtheria.

 Precautions

 Tellurium and tellurium compounds are considered to be mildly toxic and need to be handled with care, although acute poisoning is rare.
 Tellurium poisoning is particularly difficult to treat as many chelation agents used in the treatment of metal poisoning will increase the toxicity of tellurium.
-Tellurium is not reported to be carcinogenic.
+Tellurium is not reported to be carcinogenic, but it may be fatal if inhaled, swallowed, or absorbed through skin.

 Humans exposed to as little as 0.01 mg/m3 or less in air exude a foul garlic-like odor known as "tellurium breath".

-This is caused by the body converting tellurium from any oxidation state to dimethyl telluride, (CH3)2Te.
-This is a volatile compound with a pungent garlic-like smell.
+This is caused by the body converting tellurium from any oxidation state to dimethyl telluride, (CH3)2Te, a volatile compound with a pungent garlic-like smell.
+Volunteers given 15 mg of tellurium still had this characteristic smell on their breath eight months later.
+In laboratories, this odor makes it possible to discern which scientists are responsible for tellurium chemistry, and even which books they have handled in the past.
 Even though the metabolic pathways of tellurium are not known, it is generally assumed that they resemble those of the more extensively studied selenium because the final methylated metabolic products of the two elements are similar.

 People can be exposed to tellurium in the workplace by inhalation, ingestion, skin contact, and eye contact.
 The Occupational Safety and Health Administration (OSHA) limits (permissible exposure limit) tellurium exposure in the workplace to 0.1 mg/m3 over an eight-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set the recommended exposure limit (REL) at 0.1 mg/m3 over an eight-hour workday.
 In concentrations of 25 mg/m3, tellurium is immediately dangerous to life and health.